Foster CareInformation About Becoming A Foster Parent

 Koinonia provides the support of a professional Case Worker who is a resource and coordinates the child’s treatment plan with the Koinonia parent(s).

-Our parents are provided monthly formal training and on-going individual training, as needed.
+Our parents are provided ongoing group, individual, and online training, as needed.

-All Koinonia foster children are given medical and dental care, receive professional counseling and a monthly allowance.
+All Koinonia foster children are given medical and dental care and a monthly allowance.
 Koinonia provides monetary reimbursement for each foster child placed in your home.